jamesraymondbrown/coding-challenge/README.md

 # Shopify Developer Challenge

-Hello there potential Shopify Expert!
+Welcome, potential Shopify Expert!

-We would like to assess your Shopify Accumen so we have developed this pretty awesome test that will stretch your imagination, but not take you too much time.
-The challenge is to create a simple Product Detail Page (PDP) using Shopify Liquid Syntax, and the AJAX cart api all contained within this simple repository.
+This challenge aims to gauge your Shopify skills through the creation of a simple Product Detail Page (PDP) using Shopify Liquid Syntax and the AJAX cart API, all contained within this repository.

-To make the challenge as accessible as possible, we have created a standalone node app that will serve up the finished product and handle all of the routes that you will need to complete the project.

-*Sound FUN?!?* - then read on.

 ## Setup

 As mentioned, the challenge is self contained within this repository so there will be no need to create a dev store or anything like that.
 Instead we created a little module that will show rendered liquid code, serve static assets, and handle the cart POST request for you.
 And while it helps if you have an understanding of node-js, it should be simple enough to run without any help.